arfc/osier/paper/paper.md

 There are myriad open- and closed-source energy system optimization models (ESOMs) available [@pfenninger:2022].
 ESOMs can be used for a variety of tasks but are most frequently used for prescriptive analyses meant to guide decision-makers in planning processes.
 However, virtually all of these tools share a fundamental characteristic: Optimization over a single economic objective (e.g., total cost or social welfare).
 Simultaneously, there is growing awareness of energy justice and calls for its inclusion in energy models [@pfenninger:2014; @vagero:2023].
+Two well known open-source ESOMs, Calliope [@pfenninger:2018] and Python for Power Systems Analysis (PyPSA) [@brown:2018], partially address equity issues by implementing MGA, but this does not resolve the limitation of mono-objective optimization.
 Some studies incorporate local preferences into energy system design through multi-criteria decision analysis (MCDA) and community focus groups [@bertsch:2016; @mckenna:2018; @zelt:2019].
 But these studies rely on tools with pre-defined objectives which are difficult to modify.
-Without the ability to add objectives that reflect the concerns of a community, the priorities of that community will remain secondary to those of modellers and decision makers.
+Without the ability to add objectives that reflect the concerns of a community, the priorities of that community will remain secondary to those of modelers and decision makers.
 A flexible and extensible multi-objective framework that fulfills this need has not yet been developed.
 The `osier` framework closes this gap.

 # Design and Implementation
 The fundamental object in `osier` is an `osier.Technology` object, which contains all of the necessary cost and performance data for different technology classes. `osier` comes pre-loaded with a variety of technologies described in the National Renewable Energy Laboratory's (NREL) Annual Technology Baseline (ATB) dataset[@nationalrenewableenergylaboratory:2023] but users are also able to define their own.
 In order to run `osier`, users are required to supply an energy demand time series and a list of `osier.Technology` objects.
 Users can optionally provide weather data to incorporate solar or wind energy.

 A set of `osier.Technology` objects, along with user-supplied demand data, can